Robert Rosen (biologist): Research

 Rosen believed that the contemporary model of physics - which he showed to be based on a Cartesian and Newtonian formalism suitable for describing a world of mechanisms - was inadequate to explain or describe the behavior of biological systems.
 Rosen argued that the fundamental question "What is life?" cannot be adequately addressed from within a scientific foundation that is reductionistic.
 Approaching organisms with reductionistic scientific methods and practices sacrifices the functional organization of living systems in order to study the parts.
 The whole, according to Rosen, could not be recaptured once the biological organization had been destroyed.
 By proposing a sound theoretical foundation for studying biological organisation, Rosen held that, rather than biology being a mere subset of the already known physics, it might turn out to provide profound lessons for physics, and also for science in general.

 Rosen's work combines sophisticated mathematics with potentially radical new views on the nature of living systems and science.
-He has been called "the Newton of biology."
+He has been called "biology's Newton."
 Drawing on set theory, his work has also been considered controversial, raising concerns that some of the mathematical methods he used could lack adequate proof.
 Rosen's posthumous work Essays on Life Itself (2000) as well as recent monographs by Rosen's student Aloisius Louie have clarified and explained the mathematical content of Rosen's work.